 - Lothwolves, giant wolves native to Lothal, serve as a Chekhov's Gunman in Rebels, where they're mentioned in a nursery rhyme joke early on and are hinted at in ancient art on Lothal.
 A pack of them appear in the flesh in Season 4 to help the heroes.

 - He's also a cat person, too, which is why there's emphasis on lothcats in Rebels.
 The tooka species is named after his late cat, Tuuk.
-(Mar Tuuk from The Clone Wars was also named after Tuuk.)
+Likewise, Mar Tuuk from The Clone Wars was also named after Tuuk.

 - Creator's Favorite:

 - Descended Creator: He is the voice of Embo the bounty hunter in The Clone Wars, though it can be hard to tell due to sound editing.
 As a bonus, the character also sports a Nice Hat, just like his voice actor!
-He also voices the occasional incidental character, more often in Rebels.
-It's revealed in the credits of the final episode of Rebels that he's voiced Chopper the entire series.
+He also voices the occasional incidental character, more often in Rebels, and it's revealed in the credits of the final episode of the latter that he was the one that voiced Chopper throughout the entire series.

 - Promoted Fanboy: Most definitely.
-He went from merely being a Star Wars fan to working on two animated shows (and now future ones included, now that he's pretty much supervising all of them as of September 2016) set within the universe.
+He went from merely being a Star Wars fan to working on two animated shows (and now future ones included, now that he's pretty much supervising all of them since September 2016) and a live-action series, all set within the universe.

 - Signature Style: Alien critters being subject to or causing shenanigans.
 To name a few, we have Sy Snootles making out with Ziro the Hutt, lothcats being cute one moment and being killer kittens in the next, nunas being treated as space chickens down to being depicted as prepared meals, gorgs being piranha-frogs that are eaten alive by other aliens, and Kowakian monkey-lizards getting skewered over a firepit as street food.